 So it would be nice to have Wear OS 4 smartwatches enjoy the same experience, regardless of what wearable you are using.
 Accessing and customizing your Wear OS 3 smartwatch is now handled by multiple apps, with one being designed for customizing the device, and the other for health.
 At the very least, it would be nice to have all of the health data synced with a single app, especially if you decide to go switch from the Galaxy Watch to the Pixel Watch or a Fossil wearable.

 Support for built-in biometrics

 This isn't a new idea by any means, as the functionality was shown off all the way back in 2016.
 But that example was clearly a prototype and never made it to the masses.
 Embedding a fingerprint scanner would be quite useful for things such as using Google Wallet or Samsung Pay to make mobile payments.
-And as shown in the video above, it could even offer another way for interacting with the Wear OS interface without actually touching the screen.
+It could even offer another way to interact with the Wear OS interface without actually touching the screen.

 Improved Google Assistant... with Bard integration?

 With Wear OS 3, Google struggled to get its new version of Google Assistant working on Wear OS watches that use Qualcomm hardware instead of Exynos.
 That means the Fossil Gen 6 only just got Assistant in late June, months after its switch to the new OS — and other newer Wear OS 3 watches like Mobvoi Ticwatch Pro 5 still don't have it.

 With rumors flying that Google will ditch Exynos for Snapdragon with the Pixel Watch 2, we have to assume that it will fully address these issues by the time Wear OS 4 arrives, for its own sake.
 So we'd hope any Wear OS 4-capable watch should have Google Assistant out of the box.